Azure/azure-signalr/docs/tsg.md

     var hubConnection = hubConnectionBuilder.build();
     ```

-1. Another possibility for 404 is during the period of Azure SignalR maintenance or upgrade.

-    The symptom of such 404 is that the 404 can happen for clients not using WebSocket transport type of ASP.NET Core SignalR within a short period, and can be recovered in a short period.

-    During service deployment, the running instances are upgraded one by one and this is currently impacting the load balancer routing strategy and route the incoming requests to another instance.

-    For ASP.NET Core SignalR, WebSocket connections are not affected after the WebSocket connection between the client and the instance established, connections using SSE or long-polling tend to be affected during the period.
-For ASP.NET SignalR, all the transports will be impacted.
+2. Another kind of 404 is always transient.
+It happens within a short period and disappears after that period.
+This kind of 404 can happen to clients using SSE or LongPolling for ASP.NET Core SignalR, and to clients with ASP.NET SignalR.
+This kind of 404 can happen during the period of Azure SignalR maintenance or upgrade when the connection is disconnected from the service.
 Having [restart the connection](#restart_connection) logic in the client-side can minimize the impact of the issue.

 <a name="401_unauthorized_returned_for_client_requests"></a>
 ## 401 Unauthorized returned for client requests
 ### Root cause
 Currently the default value of JWT token's lifetime is 1 hour.

-For ASP.NET Core SignalR, when it is using the WebSocket transport type, it is OK.
+For ASP.NET Core SignalR, when it is using WebSocket transport type, it is OK.

 For ASP.NET Core SignalR's other transport type, SSE and long-polling, this means by default the connection can at most persist for 1 hour.